antonio36alv/employee-directory-react/README.md

 ## Project Descritpion

 In [this assignment](INSTRUCTIONS.md) I was given the task of creating an employee directory in React, from scratch.
 This employee directory lists all the employees and relevant details.
+It also allows the user to search for an employee by thier name.
+Also allows the employee's by their name.
+Users are created by fetching fake users from the [randomuser.me API](https://randomuser.me/).

 ## Installation